-If the assembly consisting of the main robot and the secondary robot fulfills these conditions, it is declared approved.
-If one of the two robots is not approved, the other robot can play the match alone.
+If the assembly consisting of the main robot and the optional secondary robot fulfills these conditions, it is declared approved.

-I.2.c.
+H.2.c.
 SIGNIFICANT TECHNICAL MODIFICATIONS AFTER THE APPROVAL

 It is essential to inform the referees of any significant modifications (functional, structural, dimensional ...) brought to the robot(s) or any other element after approval.
 The referees will then check the modifications made and re-approve the robot if they deem it necessary.
 In the event of a breach, the team may be declared disqualified from the contest.